KEVAO18/KEVAO18/README.md

 <article>
   <p>
     Web developer with experience, known for being innovative and proactive.
-I have the skills to craft elegant and cutting-edge web pages, along with designing applications for demanding clients.
+I have the skills to craft elegant and cutting-edge web pages, along with designing websites for demanding clients.
   </p>

   <p>